abhishekgoyal17/JAVA/src/main/java/multithreading/ExecutorsFramework/readme.md

 An Executor Framework in Java is part of the java.util.concurrent package and provides a high-level mechanism for managing threads and asynchronous task execution.
 Instead of manually managing thread creation, the framework allows developers to focus on task submission and management, making concurrency more manageable.

 # Key Components:
-Executor: The base interface with a single method execute(Runnable command).
+- **Executor** : The base interface with a single method execute(Runnable command).
 It allows task execution in a separate thread.
-ExecutorService: A more advanced subinterface of Executor, which includes lifecycle management methods (e.g., shutting down the executor) and supports both Runnable and Callable tasks.
+- **ExecutorService**: A more advanced subinterface of Executor, which includes lifecycle management methods (e.g., shutting down the executor) and supports both Runnable and Callable tasks.
-ScheduledExecutorService: A specialized version of ExecutorService that supports scheduling tasks to run after a delay or at regular intervals.
+- ScheduledExecutorService: A specialized version of ExecutorService that supports scheduling tasks to run after a delay or at regular intervals.
-ThreadPoolExecutor: The most commonly used implementation that manages a pool of worker threads for concurrent task execution.
+- ThreadPoolExecutor: The most commonly used implementation that manages a pool of worker threads for concurrent task execution.
-ForkJoinPool: A framework for parallelism, ideal for dividing tasks into smaller tasks (fork) and combining their results (join).
+- ForkJoinPool: A framework for parallelism, ideal for dividing tasks into smaller tasks (fork) and combining their results (join).
 Important Methods:
 execute(Runnable command): Executes a task asynchronously in a separate thread.